dperez42/libasm/README.md

 # LibASM

-Recoding certain functions of the standard C Library, but in x86-64 Intel Assembly.
+Recoding certain functions of the standard C Library, but in x86-64 Intel Assembly. (linux and MAC)

 ## How to use it